Benefits of membership

 If you sign up for full membership, you automatically become a registered British Beekeepers Association (BBKA) member and your beekeeping activities will be covered by 3rd party liability insurance.
 You will receive their monthly magazine to help keep you informed about beekeeping nationally and globally.

-Our own newsletter is published three or four times per year and is available directly to members and put on our webpage shortly afterwards.
+Our own newsletter is published three or four times per year and is available directly to members via email.

 We run an Apiary at Nowton, Bury St Edmunds, which is open to members at fixed times during the summer.
 Our flourishing Education programme gets new beekeepers off to a flying start after which they can join our mentorship scheme.
 During the winter we hold monthly meetings, generally at Hawstead, with a programme of talks and the chance for members to catch up on each other’s bee-news.
 Nuclei (new colonies) of bees or swarms can be supplied depending upon availability.